avinal/avinal.github.io/content/posts/development/i-am-loving-it-redhat.md

 class="float-md-left border mr-3 float-md-left border mr-3" width="200"
 alt="Kubernetes tech" />

-**Kubernetes** is the Greek word for a ship’s captain.
+**Kubernetes** is the Greek word for a ship's captain.
 We get the words Cybernetic and Gubernatorial from it.
 The Kubernetes project focuses on building a robust platform for running thousands of containers in production.